python/devguide/getting-started/setup-building.rst

 Install dependencies
 ====================

-This section explains how to install additional extensions (for example, ``zlib``) on Linux, macOS and iOS.
+This section explains how to install libraries which are needed to compile some of CPython's modules (for example, ``zlib``).

 .. tab:: Linux